amananku26/KisanNetworkCodingChallenge/README.md

 [Live Web App](https://contact-app-kisan.herokuapp.com/)

 * Challanges
-  * The aim is to make all the stuffs perfetcly align
-  * To make the user interface clean
-  * Make Sure that the post are uploads fine even without uploading pics
+  * Create a list of person
+  * Sending OTP in to their mobile number
+  * Otp contains a customize message which will pass dynamic to the backend

 * What i Learn?
-   * implementing firebase for login
-   * Learn how to retrive and post data in to cloud firestore
-   * Learn some good CSS trics to align items
+   * Sending Otp
+   * Integrate Twilio with expressJS

 * Steps to use the app
-  * First Login with google account
+  * First Go to the homepage
-  * You Will see all the details and profice pic
+  * You Will see all the details and profice persons
-  * then scroll to the post
+  * then scroll to the User profiles
-  * Below Story reels you will find a message sender components
+  * There is a info button atach with every profile
+  * Clicking on info button it will take you to next page where you will every detail of that person
+  * Now click on Forward arrow to go to next page or previous button to `goBack()`
-  * here you can type post (ant text...) and paste the url of any images
+  * Coming to next page here you can type customize message and OTP will generate by default
-  * now type enter to upload the post
-  * finish

 ##### Tech Stack Used
 <img src = "https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white"> <img src = "https://img.shields.io/badge/-CSS3-1572B6?style=flat&logo=css3&logoColor=white"> <img src="https://img.shields.io/badge/-JavaScript-eed718?style=flat&logo=javascript&logoColor=ffffff"> <img src="https://img.shields.io/badge/-React-000000?style=flat&logo=react&logoColor=00c8ff">   <img src="https://img.shields.io/badge/-Node.js-3C873A?style=flat&logo=Node.js&logoColor=white">   <img src="http://img.shields.io/badge/-Git-F1502F?style=flat&logo=git&logoColor=FFFFFF">   <img src="http://img.shields.io/badge/-Github-000000?style=flat&logo=github&logoColor=FFFFFF"> <img src = "https://img.shields.io/badge/-Firebase-E34F26?style=flat&logo=firebase&logoColor=white">